Skip to content

 Why is Whole Life an indispensable tool along the retirement journey?

 Because only Whole Life insurance gives you the full optionality of pausing retirement withdrawals from your portfolio assets and other taxable sources without sacrificing your lifestyle.
-Below is a simple matrix I show clients that helps them make year-by-year “where do I pull my money from” in retirement.
+Below is a simple matrix I show clients that help them make year-by-year “where do I pull my money from” in retirement.

 Whole Life and IUL can both be good investments in retirement because of their unique risk and tax profiles.